-I was in the middle of my first pregnancy when a friend of mine had her first baby.
-It did not take long for me to realize that the image of the peaceful sleeping baby in those diaper commercials was a complete lie and reality struck, OH MY WORD, this is going to be a lot harder than I had imagined.
+I was in the middle of my first pregnancy when a friend had her first baby.
+It did not take long for me to realize that the image of the peaceful sleeping baby in those diaper commercials was a complete lie, and reality struck.
+OH MY WORD, this is going to be a lot harder than I had imagined.
 Babies don’t just start sleeping through the night on their own!

 My friend and her husband were now prisoners on their couch, each taking turns holding the baby all night while one got to sleep.
 I was petrified.
 What was my life going to become?
-I loved the night time with my husband, cuddled in our bed, watching our shows and talking about our day.
-So, I decided I was going to use the remainder of my pregnant months to figure out ways to troubleshoot sleeping with a newborn.
+I loved the nighttime with my husband, cuddled in our bed, watching our shows, and talking about our day.
+So, I decided to use the remainder of my pregnant months to figure out ways to troubleshoot sleeping with a newborn.

-The secret sauce my husband and I used to have our boys sleeping through the night for 10 hours straight by 10 weeks old is really quite simple, but putting in the work is the hard part.
+The secret sauce my husband and I used to have our boys sleeping through the night for 10 hours straight by 10 weeks old is quite simple, but putting in the work is hard.

 Wake Up Time

-Start every day at about the same time; make mornings a big deal no matter how bad the night may have gone.
-Open the blinds turn the TV or music on and make breakfast.
-Once breakfast is done, change clothes, even if it is into different pajamas.
+Start every day at about the same time and make mornings a big deal no matter how bad the night may have gone.
+Open the blinds, turn the TV or music on, and make breakfast.
+Once breakfast is over, change clothes, even if it’s into different pajamas.

-This is also an important step because it sets up their metabolism for the day, their body starts to realize they are eating every 2-3 hours during the day and can go a little longer at night, setting the parents up for 3-4 hour stretches at night.
+This is also an important step because it sets up their metabolism for the day.
+Their body starts to realize they eat every 2-3 hours during the day and can go a little longer at night, setting the parents up for 3-4 hour stretches at night.

-Sit them up and face them while talking, reading, singing, show them toys, lay them on their play mat, or in the swing by the window.
-Change it up so they didn’t get used to one certain thing.
+Play and engage with your baby.
+Sit them up and face them while talking, read to them, sing, show them toys, lay them on their play mat, or place them in the swing by the window.
+Change it up so they don’t get used to one particular thing.
 I didn’t want to get in the habit of holding them the whole time; they are okay being away from mom.

 Nap Time Sleeping

-When play time is coming to a close it will be obvious, they will start getting antsy, and irritated.
-Lay them down for a nap in a pack and play, swing, crib, basinet, or if there are errands to run, planning nap time for the car ride or outing is always an option.
+When playtime is coming to a close, it will be obvious.
+They will start getting antsy and irritated.
+Lay baby down for a nap in a pack-and-play, swing, crib, or bassinet, or if there are errands to run, planning nap time for the car ride or outing is always an option.

-The biggest goal in this whole process is to get your baby sleeping through the night, so be very consistent in this area.
-Change their diapers, put their pjs on, and feed them their last feeding of the “awake” day.
+The biggest goal in this process is to get your baby sleeping through the night, so be consistent in this area.
+Change their diapers, put their PJs on, and feed them their last feeding of the “awake” day.

-Then swaddle them, lay them in their cribs, or wherever they will sleep at night, this should be consistent.
+Then, swaddle them, lay them in their cribs, or wherever they will sleep at night.
+This should be consistent.
 Make sure the room is dark and the sound machine is on.
-Say something like “night-night, I love you, see you in the morning” and walk out.
-If they fuss it is okay, let them fuss or cry for a few minutes before rushing back in there.
-There will be times they just need to settle themselves in, sometimes they are not going to go to sleep right away and in that case, go in and make sure they are situated ok, and then leave again.
-Do not let them get up, come to bed, or hold them until they fall asleep.
-Moms can tell the difference in their kid’s cry, between protesting and actually needing something.
+Say something like “night-night, and I love you, see you in the morning,” and walk out.
+If they fuss, it is okay.
+Let them fuss or cry for 30 seconds to 1 minute before rushing back in there since there will be times they just need to settle themselves in.

-If the baby gets up in the night to eat these are things not to do:
+If the baby gets up during the night to eat, these are things not to do:

-- Don’t turn the lights on.
-Only turn on necessary lights, to make a bottle or breastfeed, walk, change them and put them back to bed.
+- Turn the lights on.
+Only turn on necessary lights to make a bottle or breastfeed, walk, change them, and put them back to bed.

-- Don’t turn the TV on, or have a lot of noise going.
+- Turn the TV on or have a lot of noise going.

-- Don’t make eye contact or interact with the baby.
+- Make eye contact and interact with the baby.

-- Don’t drag the feeding out.
-Feed the baby and burp them on the way back to the crib.
+- Drag the feeding out.
+Feed baby and burp them on the way back to the crib.

-Following these guidelines were what helped both of my boys in sleeping through the night, one achieved this at 7 weeks, and the other at 9 weeks.
-I wasn’t just blessed with naturally good sleepers; it was something my husband and I thought to be a priority for us so we worked hard at it.
-There are of course instances where this may take longer to achieve but always keep the end goal in mind.
+There are, of course, instances where this may take longer to achieve, but remain patient and keep the end goal in mind.
 Putting in the initial work and setting up the structure for my boys was so rewarding.
-I could plan outings, prep dinner, even have time for a quick work out and shower all the while knowing I had some time while the baby slept.
-Sleep training has a great reward for everyone in the family, parents are rested, the baby is rested and rest equals happy parents and happy parents can tackle anything.
+I could plan outings, prep dinner, and even have time for a quick workout and shower, knowing I had time while the baby slept.
+Sleep training greatly rewards everyone in the family; parents are rested, and the baby is rested.
+Rest equals happy parents, and happy parents can tackle anything.